The good old square.

 They have been around us since forever.

-Its most probably the first shape you were taught to recognise.
+It's probably the first shape you learned to recognise.

 What examples can you think of that we see in everyday life?

-Before we can do any of this there is one thing we need to know and that is how to find the area of a square.
+Before we can do any of these, there is one thing we need to know, and that is how to find the area of a square.